 Viburnum Shrubs Are Hardy & Work Well In Landscaping

-Viburnum dentatum, also known as southern arrowwood, possesses many similar qualities to viburnum prunifolium; although this small shrub has green leaves for most of the year, they turn a vibrant yellow or red around autumn every year.
+Viburnum Plants, also known as southern arrowwood, possesses many similar qualities to viburnum prunifolium; although this small shrub has green leaves for most of the year, they turn a vibrant yellow or red around autumn every year.
 Like its cousins, viburnum dentatum is native to the eastern United States.
-Their blue-black fruit serve as a main food source for songbirds, so placing them in a landscape is a sure-fire way to draw birds into one's property without risking damage to less hardy plants.
+Their blue-black fruit serves as the primary food source for songbirds, so placing them in a landscape is a sure-fire way to draw birds into one's property without risking damage to less hardy plants.

-Viburnum plants are among the most accessible for a budding landscaper, and their hardiness makes them fool-proof; truly, a beautiful addition to any lawn or display.
+Viburnum plants are among the most accessible for a budding landscaper, and their hardiness makes them fool-proof; indeed, a beautiful addition to any lawn or display.